Open-Microfrontends/open-microfrontends-generator/README.md

 </html>
 ```

+##### Annotations

+The template also generates a constant with the *Annotations* in the *Microfrontend* description (if any).
+It can be used in the Application Host logic.

 ### hostBackendIntegrationsJavaServlet

-Generates a *OpenMicrofrontendHostIntegrations.java* file that contains backend integrations for Java Servlet-based Host Applications,
-including server-side code for security and proxying.
+Generates an *OpenMicrofrontendHostIntegrations.java* file that contains backend integrations for Java Servlet-based Host Applications, including security and proxying.

 It creates a *Filter* per *Microfrontend* that can be integrated into any backend framework that supports Java Servlets (like Spring Boot, etc.);

 > [!NOTE]